-A young closeted boy sat in a song writing classroom at Brigham Young University.
-Excited to learn more about music, and composing he awaited the professor to accept his waitlisted application to join the class.
-The room quickly filled to bursting and Dallin realized that there were far more waitlisted students than there were spots to fill.
+A young closeted boy sat in a song writing classroom at Brigham Young University excited to learn more about music and composing he awaited the professor.
+The class was a popular one and Dallin had been waitlisted.
+So as the room quickly filled to bursting Dallin realized that there were far more waitlisted students than there were spots to fill.
 To remedy this the professor began asking student why they wanted to take his class.
-He called on Dallin and asked the question, why should you be in this class.
+He called on Dallin and asked the question, "why should you be in this class."
 Bursting with positive energy and determination Dallin declared,

 “I am a composer and…”